alancrisanto/alancrisanto/README.md

 - :dart: &nbsp; Experience with:
   -    HTML5, CSS3, JavaScript, MongoDB, Vue Js and Python 3.
 - 🔭 &nbsp; I´m currently learning:
-  -   Angular, Java, Quality Control Automation at Globant University.
+  -   C#, Quality Control Automation at Globant University.
 - 🎓 &nbsp; I'm pursuing a Bachelor's degree in Applied Technology.
 - 🌱 &nbsp; I'm looking for an opportunity as a web developer.
 - 🤔 &nbsp; Exploring new technologies.